-Axon and Cellebrite Partner to Help Manage and Safeguard Digital Intelligence
+Axon And Cellebrite Partner to Help Manage and Safeguard Digital Intelligence

 PR Newswire

-SCOTTSDALE, Ariz. and TYSONS CORNER, Va., Feb.
-9, 2021 /PRNewswire/ -- Axon (Nasdaq: AXON), the global leader in connected public safety technologies, today announced a joint partnership with Cellebrite, the global leader in Digital Intelligence, to streamline investigative workflows for investigators.
-With this partnership, the data collected, analyzed and reviewed by Cellebrite's Digital Intelligence platform will now integrate seamlessly with Axon's digital evidence management solution, Axon Evidence, providing law enforcement with one place to manage, review and safeguard all digital evidence.
+SCOTTSDALE, Ariz., Feb.
+9, 2021 /PRNewswire/ --Axon (Nasdaq: AXON), the global leader in connected public safety technologies, today announced a joint partnership with Cellebrite, the global leader in Digital Intelligence, to streamline investigative workflows for investigators.
+With this partnership, the digital data collected, analyzed and reviewed by Cellebrite's platform will now integrate seamlessly with Axon's digital evidence management solution, Axon Evidence, providing law enforcement with one place to manage, review and safeguard all digital evidence.

 - Warning!
 GuruFocus has detected 5 Warning Signs with NAS:AXON.
 Click here to check it out.